ludwig-ai/ludwig-docs/src/docs/user_guide.md

 --------

 Combiners are part of the model that take all the outputs of the different input features and combine them in a single representation that is passed to the outputs.
-You can specify which one to use in the `combiner` section of the model definition.
+You can specify which one to use in the `combiner` section of the configuration.
 Different combiners implement different combination logic, but the default one `concat` just concatenates all outputs of input feature encoders and optionally passes the concatenation through fully connected layers, with the output of the last layer being forwarded to the outputs decoders.

 ```